The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

 \subsubsection{Evolution of the gas and stellar mass content}

 The second and third panels of Fig. \ref{fig:all_params_target_TNG_and_SAG} show the evolution of the stellar mass and total gas content, respectively.

-For stellar masses, the median trends in TNG300 and MDPL2-SAG are quite similar.
-Q galaxies exhibit a higher stellar mass over the whole $z$ range than SF galaxies.
-If we compare the median trends with the control samples (see Figs. \ref{fig:target_control_q_sf_TNG} and \ref{fig:target_control_q_sf_SAG}), indeed, the evolutionary paths are almost indistinguishable for TNG300.
-The median values at $z=0$ reach log$_{10}$(M$_{\rm \star}$/\msun) = 9.740 and 9.734 for Q and SF target galaxies, and log$_{10}$(M$_{\rm \star}$/\msun) = 9.769 and 9.730 for Q and SF control galaxies, respectively.
+The median trends of target galaxies in TNG300 and MDPL2-SAG are quite similar for stellar mass.
+Q galaxies exhibit a higher stellar mass over the $z$ range than SF galaxies.
+If we compare their median trends with the control samples (see Figs. \ref{fig:target_control_q_sf_TNG} and \ref{fig:target_control_q_sf_SAG}), the evolutionary paths are almost indistinguishable for TNG300.
 In the case of MDPL2-SAG, some distinction can be seen during the stellar mass evolution, being Q target galaxies slightly richer in stellar mass than Q control galaxies (see upper panel of Fig. \ref{fig:target_control_q_sf_SAG}).
-The median trends for SF target and control (see lower panel of Fig. \ref{fig:target_control_q_sf_SAG}) remain quite similar as in TNG300.
-The values at $z=0$ reach log$_{10}$(M$_{\rm \star}$/\msun) = 9.717 and 9.720 for Q and SF target galaxies, and log$_{10}$(M$_{\rm \star}$/\msun) = 9.756 and 9.718 for Q and SF control galaxies.
+The median trends for SF target and control (see lower panel of Fig. \ref{fig:target_control_q_sf_SAG}) remain pretty similar as in TNG300.

-For the evolution of the gas content, the Q galaxies in TNG300 reach a maximum around $z \sim$ 1 and then decrease their amount until $z = 0$.
-The 16th percentile and median comparison with the control sample (Fig. \ref{fig:target_control_q_sf_TNG}) shows that the gas content loss becomes more important for those galaxies in the outskirts of massive groups and clusters, increasing this gap at $z = 0$.
-The median values for the target galaxies are log$_{10}$(M$_{\rm gas}$/\msun) = 10.122 and 10.568 for Q and SF galaxies.
+For the evolution of the gas content, the Q target galaxies in TNG300 reach a maximum around $z \sim$ 1 and then decrease their amount until $z = 0$.
+The 16th percentile and median comparison with the control sample (Fig. \ref{fig:target_control_q_sf_TNG}) show that the gas content loss becomes more important for those galaxies in the outskirts of massive groups and clusters, increasing this gap at $z = 0$ whose median values for the target galaxies are log$_{10}$(M$_{\rm gas}$/\msun) = 10.122 and 10.568 for Q and SF galaxies.
 In the case of control galaxies, the median values reach log$_{10}$(M$_{\rm gas}$/\msun) = 10.473 and 10.636 for Q and SF galaxies, respectively.
+The different behavior in M$_{\rm gas}$($z$) for Q galaxies in the target and control samples at $z < 1$ resembles the drop in M$_{\rm 200}$ for the target galaxies at $z \lesssim 0.3$, which suggests the quenching mechanism of target galaxies is different than for the control sample in TNG300.